 Yes.
 Under section 10(1) of the CA, an agreement affecting trade between EU member states but exempt from the article 101(1) TFEU prohibition by virtue of an EU regulation must be considered by any UK court and by the OFT as similarly exempt from the chapter I prohibition.
 Section 10(2) extends that same analysis to agreements that do not affect trade between EU member states but that would otherwise be exempted under an EU regulation were they to have such effect.
-Thus, certain motor vehicle distribution and repair agreements whose provisions fall within the European Commission's Motor Vehicle Block Exemption (see EU chapter) will be exempt from the chapter I prohibition (see, for example, OFT press release of 24 January 2006, in relation to TVR).
+Thus, certain motor vehicle distribution and repair agreements whose provisions fall within the European Commission's Motor Vehicle Block Exemption (see European Union chapter) will be exempt from the chapter I prohibition (see, for example, the OFT press release of 24 January 2006, in relation to TVR).

-At a UK level, regard should also be had to the Restriction on Agreements and Conduct (Specified Domestic Electrical Goods) Order 1998 which applies to suppliers of specified domestic electrical goods.
-By that Order, it is unlawful for such suppliers to recommend or suggest retail prices for specified goods, and unlawful for a supplier to make an agreement that restricts a buyer's ability to determine the prices at which he advertises or sells the specified goods (see general rules on resale price determination at question 16).
-Other industry-specific block exemption regulations exist but are not targeted specifically at vertical restraints.
+Effective 1 February 2012, the Restriction on Agreements and Conduct (Specified Domestic Electrical Goods) Order 1998, which applied to suppliers of specified domestic electrical goods (making it unlawful for such suppliers to recommend or suggest retail prices for specified goods, and unlawful for a supplier to make an agreement that restricted a buyer's ability to determine the prices at which he advertised or sold), was lifted.

+Other industry-specific block exemption regulations exist but none is targeted specifically at vertical restraints.